macos2/HBPLv1.0-Printer-driver/readme.md

 Which is development from coffin's hbplv1 printer driver and make some modify below:

-#Modify *.ppd file , fix " Unimplemented paper code * " Problem.
+1'Modify *.ppd file , fix " Unimplemented paper code * " Problem.

-#Add a5 paper size support
+2'Add a5 paper size support

-#Create `configure` and `makefile.in` for easy configure,install,uninstall.
+3'Create `configure` and `makefile.in` for easy configure,install,uninstall.

 For more detail about the drivers: http://www.dechifro.org/hbpl